WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/intakes/12-Semester-1-2025/index.md

 - Links to the final presentation slides and/or video for the project
 - Links to the github repos that were part of this project
 - Links to the data needed to run the software
-- Links to other documentation, such as technical diary and other project documentation
+- Links to other documentation, such as technical diary and other project documentation.
 - Links to the project management tool with the tasks shown

 These reports are written by the group to help share information to future interns and interested parties.